Diesmaster/komodo-py/README.md

 		 				or a int if you want to send to 1
 		 Number is always in full coins not in sats to_address and to amount need to be of the same type
+@return:

 	this functions returns a signed raw transaction to the addresses

 ## def send_tx( self, to_address, amount ):